Cost to Finish a Basement in NJ – 2026 Guide

 1,000 Sq Ft Basement Cost

-How much to add a basement.
-Finishing a 1,000 sq ft area in New Jersey typically ranges from $35,000 to $75,000, depending on material choices, layout complexity, and required upgrades.
+How much to finish a basement in NJ: Finishing a 1,000 sq ft area in New Jersey typically ranges from $35,000 to $75,000, depending on material choices, layout complexity, and required upgrades.
 This estimate includes drywall, flooring, lighting, and standard fixtures.

 Labor cost makes up a large portion of the total cost.
 Upgrades like installing a sump pump, adding insulation, or finishing walls with premium materials can quickly increase your budget.
 Always consult a professional to determine the cost based on your basement’s current condition.